ssilverman/TeensyDMX/README.md

 Be aware that if the receiver is currently in operation, enabling the transmitter will cause an 11-bit idle character to be queued for output and the line to remain high after that.

+### Potential PIT timer conflicts

+This library internally uses PIT timers via a custom API (`PeriodicTimer`).
+While attempts have been made to reduce the chances of a conflict, a conflict might still occur with other libraries' use of the `IntervalTimer` API to control the PIT timers.
+If that happens, define `USE_INTERVALTIMER` when building, and the library will revert to using the compatible API, at the expense of reduced transmitted BREAK timing.

 ## Code style